Why I'm Choosing a Filler Chapter Over Travelling

 Vietnam, aged 23.

-In more recent times, I visited Vietnam for two-weeks in March.
+In more recent times, I visited Vietnam for two weeks in March.
 The trip was booked whilst working at a job that I detested so much that I would cry on the way to work.
 I hoped that revisiting Asia – this time with my boyfriend - would help me rediscover my love for the continent and unleash my wild side.
 I had high expectations for the holiday and was determined to make it an even better holiday than Thailand, especially as this time I’d be doing it alongside the boy.
-My trip to Vietnam was extremely memorable but for very different reasons: I was finally forced to confront my mental health, as well as my unhealthy obsession with using travelling as a form therapy.
+My trip to Vietnam was extremely memorable but for very different reasons: I was finally forced to confront my mental health, as well as my unhealthy obsession with using travelling as a form of therapy.

 Fast-forward to present day, and the thought of booking a holiday leaves me feeling nothingness.
 After finally confronting my mental health and learning how to deal with it rather than run away, I feel more content than ever.
 For the first time in my adult life, I no longer have a bottomless void that feeds off the ‘idea’ of travelling.
 Instead, I’m extremely happy (and grateful) to be working a Monday – Friday job that I not only love but don’t mind getting up at 6 am for.